jordandouglas/FoldBeast/README.md

 9. Open the `Clock Model` tab and select the `Optimised Relaxed Clock` for either partition.
 10. Open the `Priors` tab and make any desired adjustments to the tree prior and other priors, as per usual.
-11. Save the XML file and run BEAST, as per usual.
+11. Save the XML file and run BEAST 2, as per usual.